Check Email on an Android Mobile Device

 - If you have an older version of Android, it’s possible the Samsung Email app will not allow you to view or create folders.
 The only way to permanently delete email in that app is to delete and then empty your trash.
 This was happening when I tested with Android version 8.1.

 - You may get a pop up asking about EAS permissions.
 It seems that the Samsung Email app wants all permissions (even location, contacts, camera, etc) or it will send you that notification when you get emails.

 Email Apps for Android

 Here are a few email apps that you can try if you don’t want to use the email app that comes installed with your android phone.
 These are just recommendations from limited research.
-Use these apps at your own risk as ILJ Mail is not responsible for any issues that arise from use of email apps or programs outside our control.
+ILJ Mail is not responsible for any issues that arise from use of third party email apps or programs.

-FairEmail is another free, privacy focused email app but it is not very user friendly.
-If you are a technically advanced, privacy conscious user, you might appreciate it.
+FairEmail is a free, open source, privacy focused email app but it is not very user friendly when setting it up.